Volunteer at the RMSC!

 Volunteer Application Online Form

-Floor Staff Volunteers are members of our daily operations team which creates an environment for excellent visitor experience that includes a welcoming atmosphere, functioning exhibits, as well as safety and security.
+"Ask It" Volunteers are members of our daily operations team who help create an environment for excellent visitor experiences!

-The Floor Staff Volunteer implements their part in the daily plan of operations, assists in the delivery of programming, maintains exhibits, and interacts with visitors and groups.
+As part of the Education Department, "Ask It" Volunteers assist in the delivery of programming, help maintain exhibits and interact with visitors and groups.
 Visitor interactions are based on a fundamental enthusiasm for promoting understanding of science and technology, the natural environment and our region's cultural heritage.

 Docents share their knowledge and passion of the RMSC's collections and exhibits with our visitors.
 As volunteers who are trained to further the public's understanding of science, technology, the natural environment, and our region's cultural heritage docents lead visitors of all ages on tours throughout the museum.
 Comprehensive training is provided and includes support from an experienced docent mentor.
 Association meetings, lectures and workshops are held on Mondays and are a time of sharing and learning.